jantsje/floodgame_vr/README.md

 # floodgame_vr
 This application uses the control treatment of the floodgame.
 It was developed for use in the VR lab and has a question about presence and simulator sickness.
-After the flood belief questions, participants will reach a page where they are notified that the VR experience is about to start.
-To advance participants to the next page, click 'advance slowest user to the next page' at the 'Monitor' tab.
+The experiment starts with a screen where the experimenter is asked to give the subject ID.
+The experiment only includes survey questions that are part of the preregistration.
+This means that the following variables have been deleted (compared to `floodgame_online`): responsible, neighbors, independence, collectivism, numeracy, concern, probability_exact and beliefs.

 To install the app to your local oTree directory, copy the folder 'floodgame_vr' to your oTree Django project and extend the session configurations in your ```settings.py``` at the root of the oTree directory: